EtiennePerot/travos/README.md

 $ ./travos.sh --config=my-config.cfg --test
 ```

-Or you can use both to write the image to the USB key *and* start it with [QEMU]:
+Or you can use both to write the image to the USB key *and* start it with [QEMU].
+This allows you to modify the USB image without rebooting onto it:

 ```bash
 $ ./travos.sh --config=my-config.cfg /dev/sdX --test
 ```

-If you've edited your Ansible playbook and just want to re-run it against the key without wiping+reformatting it:
+If you've only edited your Ansible playbook and want to re-run it against the key without wiping+reformatting it:

 ```bash
 $ ./travos.sh --config=my-config.cfg /dev/sdX --reprovision